General George Washington issued a general order to commemorate St. Patrick’s Day on March 17, 1780.

 One of the bleakest in contemporary memory, the winter of 1779-1780 was especially brutal.
-Not only intolerably cold with twenty-eight documented snowfalls 1, the Continental Army was in sore shape.
+Not only intolerably cold with 28 documented snowfalls1, but the Continental Army was also in sore shape.
 Provisions were derisory, while the perpetual lack of horses inhibited the movement of artillery.
 The colonial economy was also on the verge of ruin: American paper currency was considered rubbish, and the decline in foreign trade threatened to upend an already-fragile mercantile system.
-Both civilian and soldier alike were malnourished and war-weary, and Washington’s troops remained unpaid and meagerly clothed.
+Both civilians and soldiers alike were malnourished and war-weary, and Washington’s troops remained unpaid and meagerly clothed.
 Arguably worse, Congress had depleted all its resources, even the support pledged by France.

 The face of the Continental Army had changed since the early days of the war; quite literally.
-Irish Presbyterian settlers comprised the largest immigrant group (more than 200,000) to arrive in the colonies in the 18th century 2.
-As interest in soldiering amongst those of English descent declined, Irish men, although considered less socially desirable, readily volunteered for active duty.
-As a result, a substantial percentage of the Continental Army could now claim Irish ancestry.
+Irish Presbyterian settlers comprised the largest immigrant group (more than 200,000) to arrive in the colonies in the 18th century.2 As interest in soldiering amongst those of English descent declined, Irish men, although considered less socially desirable, readily volunteered for active duty.
+As a result, a substantial percentage of the Continental Army claimed Irish ancestry.

 Ever the commander-in-chief, Washington then set boundaries for the day’s jollification, ordering that the “celebration of the day will not be attended with the least rioting or disorder,” and that the officers were to stay in their own quarters, with troops remaining within their encampments.
 There are no records of any bad-behavior fallout from this holiday, so the General’s wishes were likely heeded.